On Using Admissible Bounds for Learning Forward Search Heuristics: Backgrounds

-Supervised heuristic learning with squared errors is therefore formalized as follows.
-Let $q(\rs,\rx)$ be an empirical distribution of state-cost pairs, where $\rs$ and $\rx$ are random variables representing a state and its cost-to-go (regardless of whether it corresponds to a heuristic estimate, optimal or suboptimal cost).
+The MLE framework can be applied to the supervised heuristic learning setting as follows.
+Let $q(\rs,\rx)$ be the empirical data distribution, where $\rs$ is a random variable representing a state-goal pair (from now on, we will implicitly assume that states $\rs$ also contain goal information) and $\rx$ a random variable representing the cost-to-go (regardless of whether it corresponds to a heuristic estimate, optimal or suboptimal cost).
 Then, the goal is to learn $p^*(\rx \mid \rs)$ where:

-and $\mu_{\theta}(\rs)$ is the main body of the learned model, such as a neural network parameterized by the weight $\theta$. \refeq{eq:h-to-mu} holds because the network predicting the mean $\mu=\mu(\rs)$ is deterministic, i.e., a direc's delta $p(\mu\mid \rs)= \delta(\mu=\mu(\rs))$ that assigns a probability of 0 to every $\mu\not=\mu(\rs)$.
-Supervised heuristic learning with distributional estimates is formalized similarly.
-The only difference is that an additional model (e.g. a neural network) with parameters $\theta_2$ predicts $\sigma$:
+and $\mu_{\theta}(\rs)$ is the main body of the learned model, such as a neural network parameterized by the weights $\theta$.
+Supervised heuristic learning with distributional estimates is formalized similarly, where the only difference is that an additional model (e.g. a neural network) with parameters $\theta_2$ predicts $\sigma$: